Water Debt Assistance Program - Multi Family Homeowners

 How do I enroll?

 To determine eligibility, property owners must obtain a Water Debt Assistance Customer Participation Form.
-You can download this form by clicking the link below.
 Once completed, bring the application to one of DEP's five borough offices so that DEP staff can evaluate the application.
 In addition to the application, owners must bring the following documents to the borough office:

 All of the documents listed above must be reviewed as a part of the Program's evaluation.
 Once a property owner is accepted into the program, an agreement will be set up between the owner and DEP with terms and conditions required for continued enrollment in the program.
 Please note that access to your water meter may be required to ensure accurate billing.